Robin Jackson: Dublin car bombings

 RUC Special Patrol Group officer John Weir claimed to have first met Jackson in 1974 at Norman's Bar, in Moira, County Down.
 Weir stated in an affidavit that Jackson was one of those who had planned and carried out the Dublin car bombings.
 According to Weir, Jackson, along with the main organiser Billy Hanna and Davy Payne (UDA, Belfast), led one of the two UVF units that bombed Dublin on 17 May 1974 in three separate explosions, resulting in the deaths of 26 people, including two infant girls.
 Close to 300 others were injured in the blasts; many of them maimed and scarred for life.
 Journalist Peter Taylor affirmed that the Dublin car bombings were carried out by two UVF units, one from Mid-Ulster, the other from Belfast.
+Davy Payne has never been subsequently accused of involvement in the bombings nor was the UDA.

 The bombings took place on the third day of the Ulster Workers Council Strike, which was a general strike in Northern Ireland called by hardline unionists in protest against the Sunningdale Agreement and the Northern Ireland Assembly which had proposed their sharing political power with nationalists in an Executive that also planned a greater role for the Republic of Ireland in the governance of Northern Ireland.
 In 2003, Weir's information was published in the Barron Report, which was the findings of an official investigation into the bombings by Irish Supreme Court Justice Henry Barron.
 Justice Barron concluded Weir's "evidence overall is credible".
 An article by Paul Foot in Private Eye also implicated Jackson in the bombings.

 The producers of the 1993 Yorkshire Television documentary, The Hidden Hand: The Forgotten Massacre, referred to Jackson indirectly as one of the bombers.
 However, three of his alleged accomplices, Hanna, Harris Boyle, and Robert McConnell were directly named.
 Although the incriminating evidence against Jackson had comprised eight hours of recorded testimony which came from one of his purported chief accomplices in the bombings, the programme did not name him directly during the transmission as the station did not want to risk an accusation of libel.
 The programme's narrator instead referred to him as "the Jackal".
 Hanna, Boyle, and McConnell were deceased at the time of the programme's airing.

-According to submissions received by Mr. Justice Barron, on the morning of 17 May 1974, the day of the bombings, Jackson collected the three bombs and placed them onto his poultry lorry at James Mitchell's farm in Glenanne, which had been used for the construction and storage of the devices.
+According to submissions received by Mr. Justice Barron, on the morning of 17 May 1974, the day of the bombings, Jackson collected the three bombs and placed them in suitcases onto his poultry lorry at James Mitchell's farm in Glenanne, which had been used for the construction and storage of the devices.